 We are living through the greatest, fastest-paced era of technological innovations in the history of healthcare.

 Developments in IT and new technologies are helping physicians provide better care to patients, giving researchers access to broader and richer data than ever to help them create more effective medicines and treatments, and empowering all of us to take a more active role in our own health.

 Here are five key trends in healthcare IT that you should keep an eye on.
 We will see them affect the healthcare industry in the very near future.

 Artificial intelligence (AI) sounds like science fiction, but it just means equipping computer systems to perform tasks that can mimic human intelligence.
 And it’s a real thing in medical care today.

-, the most common application of AI in healthcare is the use of algorithms.
+As Forbes has reported, the most common application of AI in healthcare is the use of algorithms.
 Computers are aiding physicians and other caregivers in cancer treatments, for example, by reviewing massive amounts of data against consensus algorithms from cancer-treatment experts, and recommending approaches (surgery, chemotherapy, a combination of treatments) with the highest probability for success.